 “each of two or more words having the same pronunciation but different meanings, origins, or spelling.”

 To, two, and too is an example.
+I will get further into these specific words as we work through spelling homophones below.
 Please note that for the purpose of this blog post, any definitions cited will be directly from Oxford dictionary.

 *Note: This post contains affiliate links, meaning that I may make a commission on purchases made at no extra cost to you.
 Thank you for your support!